 I’m thrilled that For Books’ Sake have featured my short story, ‘Light Moves Like Water’, as their current ‘Weekend Read’: a fantastic showcase of stories written by women.
 Every Friday, they’ll send a jewel of a story to your inbox and also publish online.
 Previous writers include Ann Patchett, Daisy Johnson, Alison Moore, Sophie Mackintosh, Elizabeth Reeder…

-As this was one of my first ever stories to be published and then broadcast on radio, it’s a treat to have it out there again for a little while… And also because it’s set in my favourite place on earth: gorgeous, dreamy Venice.
+As this was one of my first ever stories to be published and then broadcast on radio, it’s a treat to have it out there again for a little while… And also because it’s set in my favourite place on earth: beautiful Venice.

 I’ll be reading at ‘Story Shop’ this month, a daily short-story slot at the Edinburgh International Book Festival.
 Story Shop is a wonderful showcase for new and emerging writers run by Edinburgh UNESCO City of Literature Trust, and is now in its ninth year.
 Do pop into the lovely Spiegeltent on my day, Monday 31st August.
 And do come along any or every day at 4pm, from 15th to 31st, to enjoy this year’s Story Shop writers.